Yash-Prasad-Thale/A-simple-Java-project---To-do-list---Sololeveling-Todo-list/README.md

 Process I'm going to follow while making it:
 1. Create basic functionalities of a "ToDo List" first in "the main class".
-2. To create a leveling system that Categorizes users into different levels of sololeveling(eg. Bronze Sololeveler ,Silver Sololeveler, Golden Sololeveler, Dimond Sololeveler. ).
+2. To create a leveling system that Categorizes users into different levels of sololeveling(eg. E rank Sololeveler ,D Rank Sololeveler, C Rank Sololeveler, B Rank Sololeveler, A Rank Sololeveler ).
 3. Bundle these funtionalities into related classes.
 4. Seperate these funtionalities into Packages for reducing code redundancy(confusion), as the program becomes more and more complex.
 5. Create a way to store the variable values into a CSV file.